ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 Specifically, a filtered property map request can be invalid as follows:

-- An entity identifiers in `entities` in the request is invalid if:
+- An entity identifier in `entities` in the request is invalid if:

     - The domain of this entity is not defined in the `entity-domain-types` capability of this resource in the IRD;